jwplayer/applicaster-docs/live/broadcast-live-events.md

 ## Creating an event page
 1. Create a JW Player playlist representing the grouped live streams
 1. Create a JW Player media item for the event to group the individual shows for an event together.
-  -  To create the dummy media item upload a placeholder video into the JW Dashboard.
-For example `http://foo.com/bar.mp4`.
+  -  To create the dummy media item, upload a placeholder video into the JW Dashboard.
+For example, `http://foo.com/bar.mp4`.
 The actual URL is not important.
-Note: For DRM properties, you need a short (e.g. 1 second) video.
+Note: For DRM properties, you need a short (e.g., 1 second) video.
   -  The title, thumbnail, and description set on this video will represent the event.
   -  Add custom parameters that will contain the playlist ids.
 Prefered: `playlistId`
-1. Ensure your Live and VOD feeds are dynamically `{{playlistId}}`
+1. Ensure your Live and VOD feeds are dynamic based on a`{{playlistId}}`
 1. Assign the `playlistId` key to list components in Zapp.
 E.g. `extensions.playlistId`